Decision Guide

 How to Choose the Right Workflow

-Use these four criteria to select the appropriate workflow for each transaction.
+Apply these four criteria to select the optimal payment structure for every consignment.

-New trading partners warrant more conservative payment structures.
-Long-term partners may accept authorization workflows.
+New trading partners warrant conservative payment structures.
+Established carriers with proven lane performance and on-time delivery records may qualify for authorisation-based workflows.

 Operational Complexity

-Multi-leg, long-distance, or staged operations may require staged payment structures to match costs to cash flow.
+Multi-leg, long-distance, or cross-dock operations may require staged payment structures to align carrier cash flow with fuel, toll, and handling costs at each transit node.

-"The right workflow is the one that aligns your financial exposure with your operational reality."
+"The right payment workflow is the one that aligns your financial exposure with the operational reality of every lane, every load, and every partner."

 CargoPay Platform Principle